Why we doubled down on modularity with the new LINQ Bench

 Image: Integrated SCARA and free bench access

 If you’ve ever worked in an automated lab, you’ve likely experienced the pain of a robot blocking an instrument you need to access, or even contorting yourself to get to the back of a sealer to change a reel.
 The new LINQ Bench has been designed around both automation and the human in the lab.
-The SCARA has been integrated within the bench footprint, allowing the user to stand directly at the bench front completely unimpeded.
-This improves ergonomics and makes any required manual interaction more comfortable and efficient.
+The SCARA has been integrated within the bench footprint, allowing the user to stand directly at the bench front completely unimpeded for improved ergonomics that make any required manual interaction more comfortable and efficient.

 The new Instrument Slider is another example of removing friction from manual use.
 This sliding worktop extends up to 600 mm for easy access to tricky instruments like the Xpeel, or for replacing those reels at the rear of sealers and peelers.
 Movement is accurate to less than 1 mm, so instruments can be moved without re-teaching waypoints.